Skip banner and navigation tools.

 Min bin length

-The shortest duration a bin can have.
+The shortest duration a bin can have, Y.

 Dynamic binning